 I didn’t get a confirmation email!!

 First, check your junk email box.
 If you cannot find it there, check your credit card statement to be sure that your credit card was charged.
-If it was and you cannot find your confirmation email, please click the Confirm and Manage My Entry link in the right column.
+If it was and you cannot find your confirmation email, please click here.
 This will allow you to either login or create and account to resend your confirmation email.